Angels in the Outfield (1994 film): Home media

 Angels in the Outfield was released on VHS in 1995.
 Walt Disney Studios Home Entertainment released the film on DVD on April 23, 2002.

-Streaming

 The film was made available for streaming on Disney+ on July 15, 2024, to coincide with the film's 30th anniversary.
+Additionally, the film became available for purchase and rental on digital release services, such as Amazon Instant Video and Apple TV, shortly afterwards after having never been available on such platforms.